Drishti-S/ToDo/README.md

-# A Blank PhoneGap App
+# ToDo App
+A task manager app that lets you create your To-do list for the different categories provided.
+It has been built on the PhoneGap platform and shall see additional functionalities soon.

 ## Usage